zah/ntags/README.md

 symbolic links, while `--nofollow` suppresses the behavior.
 The default is not to follow symbolic links.

+The `--fix-eol` option will adjust the tag search patterns to deal with files that have lines that sometimes, but not always, end in `\r` by adding a `\r\?` at the end of the search pattern.

 # Limitations

 The parser is still very simple.
 It can handle only top-level